rdtaylorjr/6.1-Manipulating-Strings/README.md

 # 6.5-Manipulating-Strings
-School Project for Python Data Structures at the University of Michigan (Coursera)d
+School Project for Python Data Structures at the University of Michigan (Coursera)